HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 #### Calling on a Repeater

-> **Key Information:** To indicate you're listening on a repeater and looking for a contact, *use your call sign followed by the word "monitoring"*. {{< link id="T2A09" >}}
+> **Key Information:** To indicate you're listening on a repeater and looking for a contact, *use your call sign followed by the word "listening"*. {{< link id="T2A09" >}}

-Generally speaking we don't actually call "CQ" on a repeater – there isn't any reason we couldn't, but it is generally frowned upon with varying levels of intensity by different members of the community.
-Instead, to indicate that you're listening on a repeater and looking for a contact, *use your call sign followed by the word "monitoring"*.
-For example: "K2XYZ monitoring."
+Generally speaking we don't actually call "CQ" on a repeater — there isn't any reason we couldn't, but it is generally frowned upon with varying levels of intensity by different members of the community.
+Instead, to indicate that you're listening on a repeater and looking for a contact, *use your call sign followed by the word "listening"*.
+For example: "K2XYZ listening."

 Here are some other common phrases:
-- *"This is KD7BBC, mobile and monitoring"* – indicating both that you are moving around and that you are on the frequency, presumably happy to talk to someone if they want.
+- *"This is KD7BBC, mobile and monitoring"* — indicating both that you are moving around and that you are on the frequency, presumably happy to talk to someone if they want.
-- *"KF7KGR listening"* – shorter version of the same
+- *"K1BEN listening"* — shorter version of the same
 - *"This is AC7DM.
-Anyone around to chat while I drive?"* – more casual, but still fine
+Anyone around to chat while I drive?"* — more casual, but still fine
-- *"This is NV7V, could I get a signal report?"* – indicates that you aren't looking for a QSO, just to confirm how well you are getting into the repeater.
+- *"This is NV7V, could I get a signal report?"* — indicates that you aren't looking for a QSO, just to confirm how well you are getting into the repeater.

 The specifics don't matter, as long as it's easy to understand and not deceptive.